Developer: Grasshopper Manufacture

 There are a few puzzles thrown in that can be fun because they are straightforward.
 I didn’t even need a walkthrough to get through this game.
 Even the boss fights use light and darkness to be beaten.
-In the darkness, you can only see the weak spot on enemies so you have to quickly shoot it because you die.
+In the darkness, you can only see the weak spot of enemies so you have to quickly shoot them because you die.
 This sounds frustrating but it’s not.
 You get a darkness shield that depletes before your health starts going down.
 The enemy design is pretty crazy but repetitive.
 I got tired of shooting the same demons all the time.
 The whole game overall is repetitive in nature because it uses the same few elements mixed around a lot.
 My least favorite idea was the 2D shooting levels.
 These were frustrating and felt like pointless filler.
 There’s a fun boss fight at the end of the third level, but I could have gone without these.

 After you beat the 8-hour game there’s no reason to go back.
 There are no multiplayer or extra modes which is a shame.
 I guess if you want to collect all the red gems you can, but why bother?
 This is a fun weekend rental or cheap bargain bin purchase and nothing more.
 If it weren’t for the repetition set throughout and those pointless 2D levels I would have liked this a lot more.
 Garcia is a hard character to like and the story is simple and straightforward.
 Overall though, this is a solid game and highly entertaining.
 Just be warned that mature content isn’t for everyone.